This is a core elective literature class in the McGhee division of New York University

 Major Twentieth and Twenty-First Century Writers is an overview of significant global writers from early Modernism to the twenty-first century in the Anglo-American, European, South American, Islamic, and Asian clusters.
 Most of these writers have won the Nobel Prize, the Pulitzer Prize, Dublin IMPAC, the Prix Goncourt, or others, and almost all have been censored by someone at some time.
-These books also represent a wide range of styles including naturalist, realist, fantasy, science-fiction, modernist, post-modern, terrorist, and eco-literary, covering a fascinating time period through two World Wars, utopias and dystopias, terrorism, media proliferation, and incredible innovation and destruction because of science, technology and the ravages of nature.
-Studying global literature allows us to dig deeper beneath the surface of global affairs and to plunge into heart and soul of courageous, creative writers who dared defy the norm and transgress societal taboos in their pursuit of art and truth.
+These books also represent a wide range of styles including naturalist, realist, fantasy, science-fiction, modernist, minimalist, post-modern, terrorist, and eco-literary, covering a fascinating time period through two World Wars, utopias and dystopias, terrorism, media proliferation, and incredible innovation and destruction because of science, technology and the ravages of nature.
+Studying global literature allows us to dig deeper beneath the surface of global affairs and to plunge into the heart and soul of courageous, creative writers who dared defy the norm and transgress societal taboos in their pursuit of art and truth.
 This semester we will explore how great authors treat the themes of love, sex, power, and perversion across cultures with humor and compassion for an in-depth study of characterization and an overview of twentieth century cultural history.

 There are no course prerequisites as Major Twentieth Century Writers is open to all majors.
 However, it helps if you have already completed the basic writing courses and are comfortable with a challenging reading list.